Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 These include cacao trees and vanilla vines, from which chocolate and vanilla are harvested.
 There are also citrus fruits, dwarf bananas, kumquats, and other edible items.
 These end up being delectable parts of Cincinnati cuisine.

-Additionally, there are tons of flowers, including an orchid display with 75 orchids at any time.
+Additionally, there are tons of flowers, including an orchid display.
 Its desert garden features succulent plants, such as cacti.

 There is also a large waterfall surrounded by palm trees and ferns, in addition to goldfish ponds.
 Many exhibits rotate throughout the year, such as the annual butterfly show.